Firesphere/silverstripe-solr-search/docs/05-Customisation.md

     "DBVarchar": htmltext
 ```

+Note that you need to set all three options, because of the classmapping SilverStripe does.

 ## Custom `types.ss` and `schema.ss`

 You need to place your custom `.ss` types/schema files in your custom application folder in the following path: